NDSGH/Python41_Homework/README.md

-To check it you should run files
+To check it you should unpack, adjust and start apache24